On mixing and sparse ergodic theorems: Bounding exceptional sets for unipotent flows in general Lie groups

-Similar to Lemma~\ref{lem:dani-smillie-by-parts}, we conclude that $I_{N}f(x)~\to~0$ for every $U$-generic point $x$. \begin{lem} The non-$U$-generic points $x\in G/\Gamma$ are contained inside a countable union of varieties of co-dimension $1$, and in-particular \end{lem} \begin{proof} Denote by $\mathcal{H}$ the collection of all closed connected subgroups $H$ of $G$ such that $H\cap \Gamma$ is a lattice in $H$ and the subgroup $S$ generated by all the unipotent one-parameter subgroups of $G$ contained in $H$ acts ergodically on $H\Gamma / \Gamma$ with respect to the $H$-invariant probability measure (i.e. $S=\text{Stab}(\mu)$ for some homogeneous $u_{t}$-invariant measure $\mu$).
+Similar to Lemma~\ref{lem:dani-smillie-by-parts}, we conclude that $I_{N}f(x)$ tend to $0$ as $N$ tends to infinity, for every $U$-generic point $x$. \begin{lem} The non-$U$-generic points $x\in G/\Gamma$ are contained inside a countable union of varieties of co-dimension $1$, and in-particular \end{lem} \begin{proof} Denote by $\mathcal{H}$ the collection of all closed connected subgroups $H$ of $G$ such that $H\cap \Gamma$ is a lattice in $H$ and the subgroup $S$ generated by all the unipotent one-parameter subgroups of $G$ contained in $H$ acts ergodically on $H\Gamma / \Gamma$ with respect to the $H$-invariant probability measure (i.e. $S=\text{Stab}_{G}(\mu)$ for some homogeneous $u_{t}$-invariant and ergodic measure $\mu$).
 By \cite[Corollary $A.(2)$]{ratner1991raghunathan} or \cite[Proposition $2.1$]{dani1993limit}, there exists only countably many subgroups $H$ in $\mathcal{H}$.

 Let $W$ be a subgroup of $G$ generated by one-parameter unipotent subgroups of $G$ which are contained inside $W$.
-For $H\in \mathcal{H}$ we define the following sets -
+For $H\in \mathcal{H}$ we define the following sets:

-and we define the ''tube'' with respect to a subgroup $W$ as follows
+and we define the ''tube'' with respect to a subgroup $W$ as follows: